hashicorp/packer/website/source/docs/builders/azure.html.md

 ### Windows

 The following provisioner snippet shows how to sysprep a Windows VM.
+Deprovision should be the last operation executed by a build.
 The code below will wait for sysprep to write the image status in the registry and will exit after that.
 The possible states, in case you want to wait for another state, [are documented here](https://technet.microsoft.com/en-us/library/hh824815.aspx)

 ``` json
 {